Halloween at Disney (2024): Your Not-So-Scary Guide

 Mickey’s Boo to You Halloween Parade

-Mickey’s Halloween Party features what is probably our favorite Disney parade of all time… Mickey’s Boo to You Halloween Parade!
+Mickey’s Halloween Party features what is probably my personal favorite Disney parade of all time… Mickey’s Boo to You Halloween Parade!
 Twice nightly during the party, you’ll be treated to a 20-minute Halloween spectacle that starts in Frontierland and goes through Liberty Square and Main Street, USA.

 The parade features several enhanced elements that are always a fan favorite, including a Haunted Mansion section featuring real ballroom dancers, hitchhiking ghosts, and a dancing group of gravediggers (sparks literally fly as their shovels scrape the pavement!).